If you’re a beginner in the gardening world, we’re sure you will have heard of the term topsoil before. But do you actually know what topsoil is?

 - What is screened topsoil?

-- What’s the difference between compost and top soil?
+- What is the difference between compost and topsoil?

-If you need any more help on any of the above, or can’t find a specific product that you need, please don’t hesitate to get in touch with us.
-If you have learned anything from this news article, we hope it is ‘what is top soil used for?’, so that you can go ahead and start your beautiful garden projects.
+If you need any help with any of the above, or if you can’t find a specific product, don’t hesitate to get in touch with us.
+If you have learned anything from this news article, we hope it is ‘what is topsoil used for?’, so that you can go ahead and start your beautiful garden projects.

 Earth Cycle are a family run business and we have grown from an organic dairy and arable farm to a solar farming and fully-fledged waste recycling business.
 Our mission is to become as sustainable as possible, so unlike many brands, our products are 100% peat free and our compost holds carbon-reducing greenhouse gas emissions.